I currently have a number of scholarly projects up in the air.

 The Ecological Uncanny

 I'm revising and preparing to shop my first book with academic publishers.
-The proposed full title of the book is "The Ecological Uncanny: Literature of an Unhomely Nature."
+The proposed full title of the book is "The Ecological Uncanny: Literature and Philosophy of an Unhomely Nature."

 The Liquidated Subject